lamberta/devkit-doc/native/ios-stages.md

 ### 2. Test App Development

 Test your game code live on the device with the [Game Closure Test App](./test_app.html).
 You will host a server on your computer, and setup your mobile device to use WiFi.
-Build and run the Test App on your device using XCode.
+Build and run the Test App on your device using Xcode.

 Select your server from the on-screen list, then select which game to test.
 Making code changes on your computer can be pushed quickly to the device by opening the on-screen menu and selecting the Restart option.